| | | | |

 The knitted wrist warmers are perfect for the autumn weather.

-Using knit and purl stitches, you will create ribbing, then continue to knit in stockinette stitch, knitted flat, and then seamed.
+Using knit and purl stitches, you will create ribbing, then continue knitting in stockinette stitch, knitted flat, and seamed.

 This is a really easy beginner-friendly knitting pattern, so if you are learning, this would make a simple first project for you.